anielsen108/Monologues-Detailed/monologues/ahab-pasteboard-masks.md

 Consult the [Vocal Energy guide](../vocal-energy/README.md) for the full spectrum and adjustment recipes.

-### Crimson Command — Fiery civic authority and battle-ready proclamations.
+### Garnet Defiance — Rebellious fire and warrior refusal.
-Use the [Crimson Command](../vocal-energy/crimson-command.md) setup for these cues:
+Use the [Garnet Defiance](../vocal-energy/garnet-defiance.md) setup for these cues:

 - `Explosive imperative`
 - `Battle vow`
 - `Preacher’s thunder, rhythmic emphasis`
 - `Mocking challenge, chin lifted`
-- `Wild exaltation, rolling thunder`

-### Ember Rally — Propulsive surges, urgent lifts, and crowd-stirring momentum.
+### Carnelian Zeal — Evangelical urgency and blazing persuasion.
-Use the [Ember Rally](../vocal-energy/ember-rally.md) setup for these cues:
+Use the [Carnelian Zeal](../vocal-energy/carnelian-zeal.md) setup for these cues:

 - `Driving logic, knuckles rapping the air`
 - `Charged lunge, shoulders pitching forward`
 - `Defiant crescendo`
+- `Wild exaltation, rolling thunder`

 ### Obsidian Fury — Menace, vengeance, and smoldering rage.
 Use the [Obsidian Fury](../vocal-energy/obsidian-fury.md) setup for these cues: